 Extra market exclusivity should only be granted in extremely limited circumstances and only for innovations that meet an unmet medical need and substantially improve upon existing therapies.

 An increasing number of orphan drugs have additional indications that expand their use and sales dramatically.
-Orphan Drug Act incentives should only be applicable to medicines that fully meet the definition of an orphan drug.
+Orphan Drug Act incentives should only apply to medicines that fully meet the definition of an orphan drug.

 FDA should establish clear guidelines for when and how pharmaceutical manufacturers can share scientifically valid and reliable pharmacoeconomic information with payers for drugs undergoing FDA review.

-AARP opposes any practices that unfairly exclude competition in the prescription drug market.
+Federal policymakers should ensure that practices do not unfairly exclude competition in the prescription drug market.